 Who’s eligible: Teachers who have developed projects to enrich the learning environment and provide aesthetic and environmental benefits for their students.

 What it funds: The program encourages teachers using the funding to create learning opportunities by enhancing their schoolyards with nature trails, butterfly gardens, prairies, woodland wildflower preserves, and other similar projects to inspire valuable life skills like patience and teamwork.

 STEMconnector® is both a resource and a service, designed to link "all things STEM" through a comprehensive website that connects national, state and local STEM entities.
 The STEM Directory contains profiles of over 3,700 STEM-related organizations, including foundations and philanthropic organizations.
 Profiles contain a general overview of the foundation and a description of its STEM education initiatives.
 For example, afterschool and summer and extended learning time are two of The Wallace Foundation’s key areas for which their organization provides funding.

-Change the Equation is a nonprofit dedicated to helping companies with their STEM giving.
-Check out their member profiles to learn more about what sorts of programs these companies support.
+STEMworks at WestED helps companies, states, and individuals invest in STEM programs.
+Check out their emmber profiles to learn more about what sorts of programs these companies support.

 Grantmakers for Education is an organization of public and private philanthropies that are committed to improving education for all students.
 See their list of members to learn more about their priorities for giving and grant opportunities.

 The After-School Corporation based in New York City provides resources and tools for afterschool programs including this funding database searchable by opportunities specific to STEM.